 Similar to the residential development of DUMBO, many factories and warehouses in East Williamsburg are leaving the area, allowing buyers to convert the spaces into loft and apartment buildings.

 The best way to describe the vibe of East Williamsburg is to think of the liveliness and fun of the East Village but quieter, with less foot traffic and cheaper - significantly so.

-Many young professionals, artists, and musicians live in and frequent the area cafes and hangouts.
+Many young professionals, artists, and musicians live in and frequent the area's cafes and hangouts.

 Fun Fact: The eastern half of East Williamsburg is mostly zoned for the industry, with some residential housing mixed among the warehouses and factories.
 The city currently refers to the section as the East Williamsburg Industrial Park (EWIP).